Continuing Education Activity

 - Describe the diagnostic approach for evaluating a patient who presents with muscle cramping.

-- Outline the various treatment and management strategies that can be employed for a patient with muscle cramps.
+- Outline the various management strategies that can be employed for a patient with muscle cramps.

 - Summarize the importance of collaboration and communication among the interprofessional team members to improve outcomes for patients suffering from muscle cramps.